thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - `cd` into your project directory and run `npm install`.
 - Make sure you have docker & docker-compose installed on your machine
 - Create a `.env` file and copy the contents of `.env.example` into it.
-- Run `npm run docker:mount` to start the database and the Redis instances
+- Run `npm run infrastructure:start` to start the database and the Redis instances
 - Run `npm run start` to start the development server.
 - Open your browser to `http://localhost:4001` to see the API documentation with the existing endpoints.

 ## Commands

-- `npm run docker:mount` - Starts up a Mysql database and Redis instance for caching
+- `npm run infrastructure:start` - Starts up a Mysql database and Redis instance for caching
-- `npm run docker:unmount` - Stops the running database and Redis docker containers.
+- `npm run infrastructure:stop` - Stops the running database and Redis docker containers.
 <!-- TODO - `npm run db:seed` - Allows you to seed the database (See the Seeding section) -->
 - `npm run dev` - Starts the development server (Needs a running infrastructure first)
 - `npm run build` - Builds the app.